Events & Festivities Around the Valley

 The three-tier altars are filled with offerings that reflect the life of the loved one, as well as traditional components representing the elements of water, fire (candles), wind (colorful paper banners) and earth (food, especially bread).
 You’ll also bright marigolds, beautifully made of paper, and colorfully decorated calacas and calaveras (skeletons and skulls).
 Sugar skulls are a common festive part of the celebration.

-It all begins with an opening community celebration on Sunday, October 27, from 12 to 5 pm, with live performances, artists, a stunning gallery exhibit, music, arts and crafts activities, sugar skull decorating and a mercado featuring artisans and foods.
-The display includes a large memorial altar.
+It all begins with an opening celebration on Sunday, October 26, from 12 to 5 pm.
+Take the short drive to Tieton for live performances, artists, a stunning cultural gallery exhibit, music and dance performances.
+Enjoy arts and crafts activities, sugar skull decorating and a mercado featuring an array of goods from artisans and delicious foods.
+The heart of the display is the large memorial altar filled with all the traditional elements and community contributions.
 Visitors can bring photos of loved ones, write messages, help decorate and bring candies or breads to make the altar a community celebration.
-The display also features exhibits about the sacred traditions, contemporary and traditional altars, sugar skull displays and a vibrant, traditional sandpainting by acclaimed Oaxacan artist Fulgencio.
-You can visit the gallery exhibit and alter on Fridays and Saturdays, November 1 to 16, from 12 to 5 pm or by appointment.
+The display also features exhibits about the sacred traditions, individual contemporary and traditional altars, sugar skull displays and a vibrant, traditional sandpainting by acclaimed Oaxacan artist Fulgencio.

 Explore the Town of Tieton